dotCMS/com.dotcms.ai/README.md

+This plugin as been archived as the functionality has moved to the core.

 # README

 This is plugin that a number of dotCMS specific tools that leverage AI tooling (Open AI specifically) for use in dotCMS.